NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 Answer:

-Since carbon is a non-metal, its energy band gap would be highest and energy band gap of Ge would be least as it is a metalloid.
+Since carbon is a non-metal, its energy band gap would be the highest and the energy band gap of Ge would be the least, as it is a metalloid.

 Hence correct option would be (c)

-Q14.4 In an unbiased p-n junction, holes diffuse from the p-region to n-region beca
+Q14.4 In an unbiased p-n junction, holes diffuse from the p-region to n-region because

 (b) they move across the junction by the potential difference.